 Before you lose your nerve — and savings — entirely, here’s how much a root canal could cost you, and how to save as much money as possible.

-The average cost of a root canal
+What is the average cost of a root canal?

 Your overall cost will depend on the tooth (front, bicuspid or molar) and whether your dentist will add a filling or crown to repair damage, restore the shape of the tooth and protect it from further decay.